Here are the answers to some common Personal Injury FAQs:

 If a visitor to an amusement park was injured on the premesis, he or she may be eligible to receive monetary compensation from the park’s owner.
 The amount of money the individual can receive will depend on the type of injury, the seriousness of the injury, and if the injury could have been prevented.

-If you or someone you know has been injured in an accident, contact a Bay Area Personal Injury Lawyer at Strick Law today!
+If you or someone you know has been injured in an accident, contact a Bay Area Personal Injury Lawyer at Strick Injury Law and Mediation!

 I was injured in an accident.
 What type of damages am I eligible for?